rtCamp/github-actions-library/README.md

 ```

-## Actions in the Library and thier usage examples
+## Actions in the Library and their usage examples

 ### Branch Filter

-Example depicting how mulitple args can sent to filter required branches.
+Example showing how mulitple args can sent to filter required branches and block the rest.

 ```workflow
 # Filter for specific deploy branch